Possible relationship between initial conditions for inflation and past geodesic incompleteness of the inflationary spacetime: A simplest field theory model

 \item

 if we prefer $|V_2|$ to be closer to the Planck scale, i.e. $|V_2|>(10^{16}GeV)^4$, then there must be

 In what follows, the last choice for $\lambda$ will be assumed. \end{itemize}

 Now there is a need to discuss the parameters of the model in more detail.
 Note that with the chosen parameters $m$ and $\lambda$, the height of the potential energy plateau of the TMT effective potential $V_{eff}^{(0)}(\varphi)$, Eq.(\ref{Veff varphi tanh}), is controlled mainly by $\lambda$, and more precise tuning can be performed using $\xi$ and $\zeta_v$.
 The set of these four parameters, together with $|V_2|$ discussed below, provides a wide range of possibilities for adjusting the shape of $V_{eff}^{(0)}(\varphi)$ to the constraints imposed by current and future cosmological observations.
 By the number of model parameters, the effective TMT potential $V_{eff}^{(0)}(\varphi)$ is very different from the potential in the $\alpha$-attractor models\cite{KL3}, where only two parameters ($m$ and $\alpha$) are present.
 However, this is not the only difference.
-Due to the presence of an almost exponentially growing "tail", $V_{eff}^{(0)}(\varphi)$ should be compared with the potential proposed by Linde in Ref.\cite{singular alpha} for solving the problem of initial conditions for inflation.
-A potential whose shape is very similar to $V_{eff}^{(0)}(\varphi)$ is presented in \cite{singular alpha} as an example of a singular $\alpha$-attractor model.
+Due to the presence of an almost exponentially growing "tail", $V_{eff}^{(0)}(\varphi)$ should be compared with the potential proposed by Linde in Ref.\cite{singular alpha} as an example of a singular $\alpha$-attractor model to solve the problem of initial conditions for inflation.

 After we have chosen estimates for the parameters $m$, $\lambda$, $\xi$, $\zeta_v$, the only remaining free parameter is $V_2<0$.
 It is convenient to use the parametrization $|V_2|=(q\cdot M_P)^4$.
 In order to get an idea of the effect of a parameter $|V_2|$, let us consider the following three cases: 1) $q=1$, which corresponds to $|V_2|=M_P^4\approx (2.44\cdot 10^{18}GeV)^4$; \, 2) $q=\frac{1}{3}$, which corresponds to $|V_2|\sim 10^{-2}M_P^4$; \, 3) q=0.1, which corresponds to $|V_2|=10^{-4}M_P^4\approx (2.44\cdot 10^{17}GeV)^4$.
 For these three values of $|V_2|$, the plots of the effective TMT potential (\ref{Veff varphi tanh}) are shown in Fig.1.
 As can be seen, the larger $|V_2|$, the greater the plateau length, and this dependence is very sensitive to changes in $|V_2|$.